Non-Asymptotic Error Bounds for Causally Conditioned Directed Information Rates of Gaussian Sequences: INTRODUCTION

 There have been extensive studies on using directed information to determine the structure of networked stochastic dynamic systems \citep{quinn2011equivalence,quinn2015directed,quinn2017bounded,young2021inferring,subramanian2021effects,etesami2014directed,etesami2017econometric,wang2018relationship,divernois2024analysis,etesami2023modeling,hempel2024simple}.

-For sequences over finite alphabets, non-asymptotic error bounds for directed information and causally conditioned variants were given in \cite{jiao2013universal,quinn2015directed}.
+For sequences over finite alphabets, non-asymptotic error bounds for directed information and causally conditioned variants were given in \citep{jiao2013universal,quinn2015directed}.
 However, no non-asymptotic bounds are known for data from infinite sets.

 This paper examines the special case of data from infinite sets in which the data are sequences of Gaussian vectors.
 The main contribution is an estimation scheme for causally conditioned directed information rate which achieves an error of order $O(N^{-1/2}\log(N))$, where $N$ is the length of the time series data.
 To derive the estimator, we provide an analytic formula for the causally conditioned directed information rate based on optimal prediction theory.
 Several closely related formulas appear in prior works \citep{etesami2014directed,divernois2024analysis,barnett2009granger,chicharro2011spectral,hempel2024simple} and match intermediate steps of the derivation of Theorem~\ref{thm:exact}.
+However, none of them obtain our specific formula for causally conditioned DI rate, nor do they provide non-asymptotic error bounds.

 The rest of the paper is organized as follows.
 In Section \ref{sec:Setup}, we present preliminaries to define the problem.
 Section~\ref{sec:results} gives the main results.
 The analytic formula for causally conditioned directed information rate is proved in Section~\ref{sec:exactProof} and the error bound for the estimator is proved in Section~\ref{sec:estimatorProof}.
+Section~\ref{sec:simulation} presents a simple simulation to verify the theoretical result.
 Conclusions are given in Section~\ref{sec:conclusion}.